mbromell/qmk-gmmk/README.md

 build one without the risk of me regretting ever building it (in the event that it is unusable for me).

+Note: The screenshots of the layouts may not be up to date, use the `<map>.json` file and import it into http://www.keyboard-layout-editor.com to see a more up to date layout.

 So I initially designed a layout that I believe will work well for me on the corne, and then I mapped that layout onto the GMMK Pro, here are the layouts.